somenath203/Amazon-Web-Scraper-API/README.md

 # Amazon-Web-Scraper-API

-### This is a basic API created with the help of express.js where the user can:
+### This is a basic Amazon Web Scraper API created with the help of express.js where the user can:

 01) GET all details of a particular product using the ID of that particular product.